-This core focus on aerospace and defense offers up a strong strategic advantage.
-While most companies in the industrial sector are at the mercy of economic conditions, Raytheon Technologies is shielded from economic hardship.
+This core focus on aeronautics and defense offers up a strong strategic advantage.
+While most companies in the industrial space are cyclical, or at the mercy of economic conditions, Raytheon Technologies is shielded from economic hardship.
 The vast majority of the company’s business comes from the U.S. government, which provides a steady stream of revenue for the company regardless of economic conditions.

 Nonetheless, this can sometimes prove to be a negative.
 Because Raytheon is a defense contractor, the company is dependent on the defense budget and heavily exposed to the political risks associated with it.

-Raytheon Technologies is currently working to solve this problem.
-In order to reduce its exposure to the risk of U.S. defense budget tightening, the company is increasing its focus on diversification into the aerospace industry as well as international sales of its defense technology.
+The company is currently working to solve this problem.
+In order to reduce its exposure to the risk of U.S. defense budget tightening, the company is increasing its focus on diversification into the aeronautics industry as well as international sales of its defense technology.

-With a strong history of service to the U.S. defense sector, increasing uptake of the company’s products on the international stage, and innovation in the aerospace sector, Raytheon Technologies’ stock is already one for the watchlist.
-Add in a nearly perfect balance sheet and aggressive dividend payments, and valuations that are far lower than they should be, and you’ve got a stock that’s hard to ignore.
+With a strong history of service to the U.S. defense sector, increasing uptake of the company’s products on the international stage, and innovation in the aeronautics sector, Raytheon Technologies’ stock is already one for the watchlist.
+Add in a nearly perfect balance sheet, aggressive dividend payments, and valuations that are far lower than they should be, and you’ve got a stock that’s hard to ignore.

-3M is one of the most diversified companies in the industrial space.
-In fact, industrial is only one of the four major sectors in which the company operates.
-3M is also a major player in the transportation and electronics, health care, and consumer goods sectors.
+3M is one of the most diversified industrial companies in the world.
+In fact, industrial is only one of the four major sectors in which the company operates; 3M is also a major player in the transportation and electronics, technology, health care, and consumer goods sectors.

 As a result of this diversification, 3M currently delivers thousands of different products to consumers, corporations, and municipalities alike, and its innovation isn’t likely to come to an end anytime soon.
 In fact, throughout the company’s history, it has put around 30% of its free cash flow and borrowing power back into research and development.

 As a result of this capital allocation strategy, the company has done a great job of keeping its competitors at bay.
-This has allowed 3M to consistently deliver solid growth and free cash flow, even through tough economic times.
+This has allowed 3M to consistently deliver solid revenue and earnings growth and free cash flow, even through tough economic times.
 Perhaps that’s why 3M stock has seen one of the strongest recoveries among industrial stocks since the start of the COVID-19 pandemic, gaining more than 55% since mid-crisis lows.

 With the cash that’s not used for dividend payments and research and development, 3M tends to complete accretive acquisitions, adding to the underlying value a share of the company’s stock holds.

 Considering the continued innovation at 3M, the company’s dedication to its investors, and a fortress of a balance sheet, 3M is a stock that’s well worth your attention.